spilman6/courses/pages/dap/getting-started.md

 The data type that we'll be using most often is called a string, short for a "string of characters".

+> [!NOTE]
+> Some examples of string data are: "Data Access for Programmers," "Green Bay Packers," and "Starbucks".

 <div style="width: 100%; aspect-ratio: 16 / 9; float: none; clear: both; margin: 2px auto;">
   <embed
     src="https://www.youtube.com/embed/-dRicTc2GFA"